MrGiovanni/MICCAI2020/README.md

 ### Machine Learning Applications A 11:00 AM - 11:30 AM CDT on Monday, 5 October

-* [x ] Joint Modeling of Chest Radiographs and Radiology Reports for Pulmonary Edema Assessment - Chauhan, Geeticka; Liao, Ruizhi; Wells III, William M.; Andreas, Jacob; Wang, Xin; Berkowitz, Seth; Horng, Steven; Szolovits, Peter; Golland, Polina, Massachusetts Institute of Technology (MIT)
+* [x] Joint Modeling of Chest Radiographs and Radiology Reports for Pulmonary Edema Assessment - Chauhan, Geeticka; Liao, Ruizhi; Wells III, William M.; Andreas, Jacob; Wang, Xin; Berkowitz, Seth; Horng, Steven; Szolovits, Peter; Golland, Polina, Massachusetts Institute of Technology (MIT)

 This paper aims to classify three labels from chest radiographs and their reports.
 The input consists of a pair of image and text report.
 They joint train an imaging encoder and a text encoder (BERT) and in the inference, they only take the trained imaging encoder.
 Experiments show better performance achieved by joint training than isolated training.